hirata78/hirata78/README.md

-### Here is a little of how I became a future Data Analyst, living in Japan 44 years old Brazilian, husband, and father of three, who loves communication, marketing, math, technology, physics, philosophy…

-I graduated in Public Relations and, as an intern at an Engineering Cooperative, I successfully evaluated and improved its communication system, and worked with the marketing department suggesting the segmentation of its services and products, a key strategy to fortify the company in each acting market.
+After graduating in Public Relations, I acquired experience in managing communication systems, opinion surveys, and working with marketing departments.

-When I came to Japan for the first time, I worked mainly in manufacturing, but I also had an opportunity to fill in as a math teacher at a school for Brazilians.
-I engaged the students and increased their math performance by focusing on communication.
+In Japan, I worked in manufacturing and as a math teacher at a school for Brazilians.
+Acquiring fluency in Japanese, I also worked in sales, translation, and Japanese and English privet lessons.

-Returning to Brazil, I managed Embraer’s news electronic clipping at a communication agency.
-Performed the news dataset categorization, creation of a semestral report, and presentation to Embraer’s communication department.

-In Japan again, after becoming fluent in Japanese, besides manufacturing, I've worked in sales, translation, and English online privet lessons.

-Lately, studying programming, I considered diverse careers and choose data that combines what I enjoy most: technology, math, communication, problem-solving…

-I’ve always had pleasure learning new things, so I’m having lots of fun learning Python, R, SQL, Tableau, Power BI, and studying more statistics.
+Lately, I started to pursue data fluency, combining it with my soft skills to solve problems through data-driven insights.

-I’m thrilled to join my soft skills with my newly acquired technical ones and take on new challenges.
+I’m thrilled to take on new challenges, continue learning, and grow on this path.